arijitx/DataAnalystNanodegree-Udacity/P4: Quality of Red Wine/README.md

 # Reflection

 In the dataset there were 1599 observation in which we tried to find the effect of chemical factors on the quality of the wine .
 Alcohol and Volatile.Acidity has the strongest effect on the quality of a wine .
 While the hihg level of Alchol indicates a high quality wine on the other hand high level of Volatile.Acidity can make the quality of the wine degrade.
 Quality is proportional to the level of alcohol and The Quality is inversly proportional to the Level of Volatile Acidity .
 The next dominant factors are the Citric.Acid and Sulphates .
 Citric.Acid have some effects on the quality of wine but high Volatile.Acidity can degrade the quality of wine even with high level of Citric.Acid .
+Firstly we selected the main dependent Variable The Quality and we tried to find which attributes have most effects to the Quality .
+Finally we narrowed down to 3 Variables Alcohol,Volatile Acidity and Citric Acid .
+We used correlation between them to find the effects of these attributes on Quality.
+The most challengeing part of the dataset is The Quality is a sensory measurement which can change drastically from human to human as the rating of quality is given by Humans .
+In the future we can train a Linear Model to predict the quality of a Wine from various attributes like the Alcohol,Volatile Acidity,Citric Acid and Sulphates.